Jesus Is King: Release and promotion

 On October 25, 2019, Jesus Is King was released for digital download and streaming by GOOD Music, distributed by Def Jam Recordings.
 The album's release was simultaneous with that of an accompanying experimental concert short film of the same name, directed by Nick Knight.
 The film was shot over the summer of 2019 at the Roden Crater in Painted Desert, Arizona, and features the Sunday Service Choir.
 It was released in IMAX theaters, with numerous tracks from the album being included as part of the soundtrack.
 Prior to the latter's release, West had performed the song "Water" live with the Sunday Service Choir in April 2019.
 When premiering the song, West announced it as a new track.
 "Water" was ultimately released as the seventh track on Jesus Is King in October 2019.
 Various churches across the state of Texas have revealed that they would not play the album, and it has also been predicted by numerous people involved with Christianity to not be played on Christian radio stations across the state.
 Jesus Is King was released as a CD in the United States on March 27, 2020, through West's record labels.

-The cover art for Jesus Is King is a blue vinyl, with the album's title and West's name being written at the top and the bottom, respectively.
+The cover art for Jesus Is King is a blue vinyl record, with the album's title and West's name being written at the top and the bottom, respectively.
 The art contains text on the left reading "New Songs AR 1331 A," while 33RPMLP is written on the right.
 After confusion of what "AR 1331 A" meant, Third Man Records co-founder Ben Blackwell explained that the text is the Archer Records (AR) pressing plant code assigned to the 1970 A-Side gospel single by Rubye Shelton that consists of "I Want The World To Know Jesus" and "God's Going To Destroy This Nation".
 At the same time as Jesus Is King being released, West launched "a clothing line depicting Christ blessing the people."
 After its launch, the Jesus Is King clothing line had sold out.
 ASAP Rocky and ASAP Mob's creative agency AWGE designed the line, which consists of T-shirts, sweatpants, crewneck sweaters, long sleeves, hats, and socks.
 The clothing is made from Yeezy cotton garments and each item has either a black or royal blue base, mostly decorated with Bible verses, images of Jesus, and West's lyrics.
 Some clothing also features gold-colored typographic logos with West's name and the album title, its catalog number AR13331A, and 33RPM LP.